adrienduque/IQ_circuit_solver/NO_COMBINATION_BRANCH_IDEA.md

 This is what explained the fact that giving the priority to bigger pieces, was an efficient choice.

 But it also applies to point pieces.
 If a piece is forced to play its side with a point, and if there is not much open level points on the board, the piece have very few playable positions.
 Therefore having a system to play point pieces first is efficient, even if we have to switch between multiple priority list of pieces to play (to test different point pieces to play first).
+We also don't have to rely too much on the first piece played position, by having multiple trees to explore.

 The only real improvement of having only 1 tree to explore is that we don't have the issue where the algorithm may have duplicate computations (between different combinations).
 But this is what V8 of the master branch is built for.